Call (602) 833-1110 for Experienced Representation!

 Common Causes of Motorcycle Accidents

 Statistics show the vulnerability of motorcyclists.
 Of the 121,345 motor vehicle accidents in Arizona in 2021, motorcycles were involved in less than 3 percent.
 However, nearly 80% of all motorcycle accidents resulted in an injury.
-More than 6% were fatal crashes.
+More than 6% of the crashes were fatal.

 There are common reasons behind motorcycle crashes in Phoenix: